moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 A track object is a collection of fields whose location is specified as 'RT' in Table 1.

 ### Parent sequence number {#parentsequencenumber}
-A number specifying the moq-transport object number from which this catalog represents a delta update.See {#deltaupdate} for additional details.Absence of this parent sequence number indicates that this catalog is independent and completely describes the content available in the broadcast.
+A number specifying the moq-transport object number from which this catalog represents a delta update.
+See {#deltaupdate} for additional details.
+Absence of this parent sequence number indicates that this catalog is independent and completely describes the content available in the broadcast.

 ### Track namespace {#tracknamespace}
-The name space under which the track name is defined.See section 2.3 of {{MoQTransport}}.The track namespace is required to be specified for each track object.If the track namespace is declared in the root of the JSON document, then its value is inherited by all tracks and it does not need to be re-declared within each track object.A namespace declared in a track object overwrites any inherited name space.
+The name space under which the track name is defined.
+See section 2.3 of {{MoQTransport}}.
+The track namespace is required to be specified for each track object.
+If the track namespace is declared in the root of the JSON document, then its value is inherited by all tracks and it does not need to be re-declared within each track object.
+A namespace declared in a track object overwrites any inherited name space.

 ### Track name {#trackname}
-A string defining the name of the track.See section 2.3 of {{MoQTransport}}
+A string defining the name of the track.
+See section 2.3 of {{MoQTransport}}

 ### Packaging {#packaging}
 A string defining the type of payload encapsulation.Allowed values are strings as defined in Table 2.